entando/entando-docs/vuepress/docs/v6.2/tutorials/devops/installation/azure-kubernetes-service/azure-install.md

 17. Click `Review + Create`
     - Note: There are many other configuration options available for an AKS cluster.
 Generally, you can change these based on your experience and comfort level with the AKS platform.
 Entando uses base Kubernetes APIs so as long as you follow the Entando configuration instructions below you can tune your cluster infrastructure to meet your goals
 18. Select `Create`
-    - Note: If you're using an Azure free account, you may need to upgrade your account first to enable pay-as-you-go billing.
-The Azure free account default quota includes just 1-4 vCPU which is not sufficient for a full Kubernetes cluster.
 19. Wait for your cluster to initialize.
     - This may take a few minutes